shyamtawli/devFind/README.md

    {
      "name": "Your Name",
      "location": "Your Location",
-     "bio": "Your Bio should be 20-30 words not more then that", "avatar": "https://github.com/<your-github-username>.png",
+     "bio": "Your Bio should be 20-30 words not more than that", "avatar": "https://github.com/<your-github-username>.png",
      "portfolio": "Your Portfolio URL or Github URL", "skills": ["Your Skill 1", "Your Skill 2", "..."],